 COLORING BOOKS & TWISTABLES CRAYONS

-Our 5 and 7 year old both had fun pulling out the coloring books and crayons different times throughout our road trip.
+Our 5 and 7 year old both had fun pulling out the coloring books and crayons at different times throughout our road trip.

 I try to keep a few coloring books set aside to use just for travel, that way they are new and seem more exciting!
 The kids always look forward to getting to color in different coloring books.